ShanghaitechGeekPie/oj-gitlab-middleware/README.md

 config name|description|required
 ---|---|---
-`backend_url`|A middleware visible url pointing towards the backend.|true `middleware_base`|A gitlab visible url pointing towards the middleware.
+`backend_url`|A middleware visible url pointing towards the backend.|true `backend_auth_header`|The value of header `Authorization` that will be sent to backend|true `middleware_base`|A gitlab visible url pointing towards the middleware.
 This must not be something like `http://middleware:8000`.
 It must be  `http://middleware.localnetwork:8000` or something.|true
 `gitlab_auth_token`|The access token of gitlab server.|true
 `gitlab_base_url`|A middleware visible url pointing towards the gitlab.|true `gitlab_domain`|The domain of ip of inbound gitlab webhook.|false